Mr-TalhaIlyas/Mr-TalhaIlyas.github.io/_pages/about.md

 </p>

 <p align="justify">
 We are also working on depth estimation, optical flow for developing autonomous harvesters, medical image analysis and tumor detection.
-I have also done some projects on implementation of ML algorithms on edge devices, autonomous driving systems, 3D object detection, GANs and Stereo Vision.
+I am also interested in  implementation of ML algorithms on edge devices, autonomous driving systems, 3D object detection, GANs and Stereo Vision.
 </p>

 ### _Affiliations_